 Early Intervention & Preschool

-In our early intervention and preschool programs, students who have visual impairments, or visual impairments with additional disabilities, receive therapeutic services in a supportive and individualized learning environment.
+In our early intervention and preschool programs, students who have low vision or low vision with additional disabilities, receive therapeutic services in a supportive and individualized learning environment.

 Early intervention services are provided either at the child’s home or at the Center.
 These services include both therapeutic supports as well as a half-day class program.
 At the preschool level, students attend full-day classes.
 Each class of 7-8 children has a teacher and two teaching assistants; all therapeutic services are provided on a one-to-one basis.

 HKSB’s approach to intervention is guided by the belief that all children, regardless of their degree of disability, can learn to be self-determined and can be taught to effect change in their environment through physical action and communication.

 Our staff is highly trained; most hold advanced degrees, and all have unique experience working with low vision and multiply disabled individuals.

 - Half-day classes for early intervention

 - Music and dance instruction for children attending class-based programs

 - Pet therapy for children attending class-based programs